 Information about fraternity/sorority life, including specific data about each of our organizations and the policies about joining, can be found online at http://www.plattsburgh.edu/studentlife/greeklife/.
 Please note that first semester freshmen are not permitted to join a fraternity or sorority; however, they are strongly encouraged to attend their events and make the acquaintances of these groups.
 In addition, students are only permitted to join the groups listed on our website.
 If you believe your son or daughter is involved with a fraternity or sorority not listed, please contact us immediately.

 Of additional interest to you may be our Fraternal Excellence Initiative, a method of annually evaluating the performance of each fraternity and sorority.
-We are proud to announce that three of our organizations achieved the highest ranking of “Chapters of Excellence” during 2013-14.
+We are proud to announce that two of our organizations achieved the highest ranking of “Chapters of Excellence” during 2013-14.
 Exceptions may be made for first semester freshmen to join these two organizations.
 These organizations are:

-We would also like to provide you with information pertaining to a former fraternities that lost college recognition in Spring 2011: Theta Kappa Beta.
+We would also like to provide you with information pertaining to two former fraternities that have lost college recognition: Alpha Chi Rho and Theta Kappa Beta.